 It is estimated that more than 3 million Americans have glaucoma, but only half of those know they have it.
-Additionally, although everyone is at risk, some people are more likely to develop the eye disease than others.
-Because it is a leading cause of blindness, being mindful of glaucoma risk factors, therefore, is crucial to recognizing its onset before it progresses.
+Glaucoma is a leading cause of blindness.
+While everyone is at risk, some people are more likely to develop the eye disease than others.
+Staying mindful of these risk factors for glaucoma is key to recognizing its onset before it progresses.

 Glaucoma develops when the optic nerve of the eye is damaged due to excess pressure created when fluid does not properly drain from the eye.